11 Hikers Dead After Indonesia Volcano Erupts, Dozen Still Missing

 The plume of smoke and ash blocked out the sun after the eruption and coated nearby cars, scooters and ambulances.

-Marapi is on the second alert level of Indonesia's four-step system and authorities have imposed a three-kilometre exclusion zone around its crater.
+Marapi is on the second alert level of Indonesia's four-step system and authorities have imposed a 3 kilometre exclusion zone around its crater.

 The Indonesian archipelago sits on the Pacific Ring of Fire, where the meeting of continental plates causes high volcanic and seismic activity.